ludwiggj/scalaForImpatient/README_Start.md

 The code represents a **customer** who can rent **movies** of different **genres**; **regular**, **new release** and **children's**.
 A **rental** can last one or more days.
 The rental generates a **charge** to the customer, and can also result in one or more **frequent rental points**, which the customer can presumably exchange for goodies at a later date :)

-The customer class provides a **statement** method which returns a textual statement, like he/she would receive from their "movie provider".
+The customer class provides a **statement** method which returns a textual statement, similar to a printed statement he/she might receive from his/her **movie provider**.

 There is a single customer test, **shouldGiveCorrectStatementForCustomerWithRentals**, which verifies this behaviour.